Strategyproofness-Exposing Descriptions of Matching Mechanisms: On Additional Descriptions of DA

 For the second subcase, suppose that there is \emph{no} path between $p_1$ and any $p \in P$ in $\RejDag$.
 In this case, there must be some source $(d_*, \overline h)$ in $\RejDag$ which is an ancestor of some $p \in P$, and such that the path from $(d_*, \overline h)$ to $p$ does not contain any descendent of $p_1$.
 (This follows because each $p \in P$ must have at least one source as an ancestor, and no ancestor of any $p\in P$ can be descendent of $p_1$.)
 To complete the proof in this subcase, it suffices to show that at preferences $(\overline Q', d_* : \{h_*\})$, we ``do not need to unroll'' the path in $\RejDag$ starting at $h_*$ after $p_1$ (formally, we want to show that if you unroll from $\mu'$ the path in $\RejDag$ from $h_*$ to just before $p_1$ (including the new node added by the lines starting on \autoref{line:newCollisionNodes}), then this is a partial AKL state of $Q$ at $\overline Q'$).
 The key observation is this: in contrast to preferences $(\overline Q, d_* : \{h_*\})$, where pair $p_1$ is ``unrolled'', under preferences $(\overline Q', d_* : \{h_*\})$, we know \emph{$h$ will propose to $d_1$ anyway}, because $d_*$ will certainly reject $\overline h$ (and trigger a rejection chain leading from $(d_*, \overline h)$ to $h$ proposing to $d_1$).

 \textbf{(Second part of {\sc AdjustUnrollDagCollision}.)} We now consider the second major task of {\sc AdjustUnrollDagCollision}, namely, creating a new node to handle $d$.
-The analysis follows in the same way regardless of the previous cases regarding the existence of a path between $p_1$ and $P$, but still has several cases.
+The analysis will follow in the same way regardless of how the first part of {\sc AdjustUnrollDagCollision} executed (i.e., regardless of whether there exists a path between $p_1$ and $P$).
+The analysis has several cases.
 First, suppose $(d_*, h_*)$ is not an ancestor of any node in $P_1 \cup P$ in $\RejDag$.
 This will hold in $\RejDag'$ as well, so neither {\sc UnrollOneChain}$(\mu, \RejDag, h_*)$ nor will {\sc UnrollOneChain}$(\mu', \RejDag', h_*)$ will not change the match of $d$.
 Instead, the match of $d$ under {\sc UnrollOneChain}$(\mu', \RejDag', h_*)$ will be $\mu'(d)$, which is a correct partial AKL state under $(\overline Q', d_* : \{h_*\})$, as desired.